 PJ Mark moved to NYC in 1990 and used his student loans to start a literary journal to publish his friends.
 He began his career as an international book scout in 1993, has worked as a journalist covering the book beat and has been a literary agent since 2002.

-PJ’s authors regularly receive numerous awards and honors, including, on multiple occasions, the “5 Under 35” honor by the National Book Award Foundation, the Sue Kaufman Prize for First Fiction by the American Academy of Arts and Letters, the Art Seidenbaum Award by the Los Angeles Times, the Rome Prize by the American Academy in Rome, multiple awards from the National Endowment for the Arts, a “20 Under 40” honor by The New Yorker, The Pulitzer Prize for Investigative Journalism, the Guardian First Book Award, the MacArthur "Genius" Grant, the National Book Critics Circle Award, the Windham Campbell Prize and National Book Award finalist medals.
+PJ’s authors regularly receive numerous awards and honors, including, on multiple occasions, the cover of the New York Times Book Review, the “5 Under 35” honor by the National Book Award Foundation, the Sue Kaufman Prize for First Fiction by the American Academy of Arts and Letters, the Art Seidenbaum Award by the Los Angeles Times, the Rome Prize by the American Academy in Rome, multiple awards from the National Endowment for the Arts, a “20 Under 40” honor by The New Yorker, The Center for Fiction Prize, The Pulitzer Prize, the Guardian First Book Award, MacArthur "Genius" Grants, the National Book Critics Circle Award, the Windham Campbell Prize and National Book Award finalist medals.
+In 2022, three of his clients’ books—Strangers to Ourselves by Rachel Aviv, The Furrows by Namwali Serpell and An Immense World by Ed Yong (with primary agent Will Francis of Janklow UK)—were named on The Ten Best Books of 2022 by The New York Times Book Review.